automl/amltk/docs/guides/scheduling.md

 ```

 As you can see, we **can not** submit tasks before the scheduler is running.
 This
-is because the backend that it's running on usually has to setup and teardown when
+is because the backend that it's running on usually has to be setup and teardown when
 `scheduler.run()` is called.

 The proper approach would be to do the following: